What Assets Are Property of the Bankruptcy Estate?

 Contact a skilled bankruptcy lawyer in Queens, NY

 Mark E. Cohen, Esq. provides personalized bankruptcy advice for consumers in Queens and throughout New York City and its surrounding counties.
 To schedule a consultation, call 718-487-9979 or contact me online.
-My office is conveniently located on Queens Boulevard in Forest Hills.
+My office is conveniently located on Old Country Road in Westbury.